fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 > commit to any existing successful resolution that would have followed for existing code, and then allow new resolutions into the game.
 >
 > Further, TDCs are ignored during SRTP resolution.

-### Lack of motivation for `int32` --> `float32` and `single` --> `double` type-directed conversions

-Earlier drafts of this PR included `int32` --> `float32` and `float32` --> `float64` widenings.
-However, the use cases for these as adhoc type-directed conversions in F# programming are not particularly compelling - remember, adhoc conversions can cause confusion, and shuold only be added if really necessary.

-* One proposed use case for an implicit TDC for `int32` --> `float32`  is machine learning APIs which accept `float32` data, for example ideally little usability penalty should apply when switching from `float64` to `float32`.
-  However adhoc type directed conversions do not solve this.

-* One proposed use case for an implicit TDC for `float32` --> `float64` is floating point utility code (e.g. printing) to use 64-bit floating point values, and yet be routinely usable with 32-bit values.
-However a non-array-literal value of `single[]` still need to be converted to `double[]`, for example, so the lack of uniformity in practical settings will still require explicit conversions.

-As a result these have been removed from the proposal.
-They can always be added at a later date.

 # Unresolved questions